getsentry/go-load-tester/README-template.md

 # go-load-tester

-Load testing program, see _Documents for test parameter details.
+Load testing program, see [TestFormat.md](docs/TestFormat.md) for test parameter details.
 # Usage

 The load tester can run in a few modes: